salimmleng/vaccine-management/README.md

-### Food Delivery App
+### Vaccine Management System
-QuickDrop is a fast and smarter food delivery system that simplifies the entire delivery process.
+ImmunoHub is a comprehensive vaccine management system that streamlines the entire vaccination process.

 ### Features
 - Responsive design with mobile-first approach<br>